yasserhcn/MinCPT/docs/syntax.md

     we'll have the following line : `args : "-mconsole -m32"`<br>

 - comments :<br>
-    comments are specified by adding `#` at the beginning of the line
+    comments are specified by adding `#` at the beginning of the comment

 ## multiple projects
-you can have multiple projects by using the PROJECT keyword followed by the name of your project, fopr example:
+you can have multiple projects by using the PROJECT keyword followed by the name of your project, for example:
 ```
 PROJECT one
 language : cpp